CureVac's COVID-19 vaccine attracts rising interest

 Its ongoing pivotal Phase 2b/3 study known as Herald, and initiated in December, has completed recruitment with over 40,000 adult participants in Europe and Latin America, the company said on Thursday.

-Nasdaq-listed CureVac repeated it aims to produce up to 300 million doses of the vaccine in 2021 and up to 1 billion in 2022.
+Nasdaq-listed CureVac repeated it aim to produce up to 300 million doses of the vaccine in 2021 and up to 1 billion in 2022.

 Our Standards: The Thomson Reuters Trust Principles.